ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### How can I connect it to a PC/mobile/tablet?

 The easiest solution is the use of [TFUSBSERIAL01 gadget](https://docs.thunderfly.cz/avionics/TFUSBSERIAL01/) to create a virtual UART/Serial link from a USB-A or USB-C connector.

+### How I can update firmware?

+Download the latest [firmware release](https://github.com/ThunderFly-aerospace/SiK/releases) and flash it to the TFSIK01 by using the following command:

+    python3 uploader.py --port /dev/ttyUSB0 radio~tfsik01a.ihx